gajus/eslint-plugin-jsdoc/.README/rules/require-file-overview.md

 Requires that all files have a `@file`, `@fileoverview`, or `@overview` tag.

+Duplicate file overview tags will be reported as will file overview tags which are not, as per [the docs](https://jsdoc.app/tags-file.html), "at the beginning of the file", where beginning of the file is interpreted in this rule as being when the overview tag is not preceded by anything other than a comment.

 #### Fixer

 The fixer for `require-example` will add an empty `@file`.
 Note that if you